One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Commerce Square is a huge town square, once home to a royal palace that was destroyed during the earthquake of 1755.
 Now it’s home to several government buildings and the statue of King José I right in the middle of it.

-The Commerce Square with big open spaces lined with classical buildings with yellow facades and galleries with arcades could not be more different from the old district of Alfama.
-While life seems to have stood still in Alfama, the city center was bustling with life.
+The Commerce Square, with big open spaces lined with classical buildings with yellow facades and galleries with arcades, is very different from the old district of Alfama.
+While life seemed to have stood still in Alfama, the city center was bustling with life.

 Praca do Comercio in Lisbon